the red kebaya - a sentimental, contemporary malaysian story

 John (BOB MERCER), an English expat who loved everything about Malaysia (the food, the people, the culture, the heat etc) and of course, loved Azizah.
 John was unfortunately married to…

-Davinia (SAMANTHA SCHUBERT), who hated everything John loved about Malaysia.
-And of course, she hated Azizah and when she found out about the romance that did not include her, she blew her top.
-‘Hell hath no fury like a woman scorned’ pretty much described Davinia.
+Davinia (SAMANTHA SCHUBERT), who hated everything John loved about Malaysia, including Azizah.
+When she found out about the her husband’s feelings for Azizah, ‘hell hath no fury like a woman scorned’ pretty much described Davinia.

 The Red Kebaya - Production stills, people

-Other notable names in the movie are: Patrick Teoh, Zahim Al Bakri, Elaine Daly, Paula Malai Ali, Sabera Shaik, Jo Kukuthas and Fauziah Nawi (who had a very short but most memorable role, that is if you could recognise her in the movie ;) ).
+Other notable names in the movie are: Patrick Teoh, Zahim Al Bakri, Elaine Daly, Paula Malai Ali, Sabera Shaik, Jo Kukuthas and Fauziah Nawi (who had a very short but most memorable role, that is if you could recognise her in the movie πŸ˜‰ ).

 Because everyone likes lists, here’s one:

-• If you would read the technical notes on the TRK website, this movie was shot entirely in Malaysia, but they did the dolby-dolby stuff and show prints in Australia.
-Post-production stuff were all done at ADDAudio.
+• The Red Kebaya was shot entirely in Malaysia.
+They did the dolby-dolby stuff and show prints in Australia.
+Post-production stuff were completed at ADDAudio, a Malaysian studio

-• Bob Mercer had just 3 weeks to learn all his lines in Malay.
+• Bob Mercer had just 3 weeks to learn all his lines in Bahasa Malaysia

 • Initially the owners of the Cheong Fatt Tze mansion were reluctant to have their premise used for filming.
-But after a series of meetings and much persuasion that lead them to better understand the concept of the movie, they finally allowed the crew and cast in.
-Yay!
+But after a series of meetings and much persuasion that lead them to better understand the concept of the movie, they finally allowed it

 • The budget for TRK is RM 1.5 million.
 RM1.5 million can buy you 202702 packs of fags, 150000 large Big Mac meals, 3000 sets of 21″ TVs.